gwastro/pycbc/docs/workflow/pycbc_make_coinc_workflow.rst

 Pegasus Dashboard
 -----------------------------

-The `pegeasus dashboard <http://pegasus.isi.edu/wms/docs/latest/ch02s11.php>`_ is a visual and interactive way to get information about the progress, status, etc of your workflows.
+The `pegasus dashboard <http://pegasus.isi.edu/wms/docs/latest/ch02s11.php>`_ is a visual and interactive way to get information about the progress, status, etc of your workflows.

-The software can be obtained from a seprate pegasus package here <https://github.com/pegasus-isi/pegasus-service>.
+The software can be obtained from a separate pegasus package here <https://github.com/pegasus-isi/pegasus-service>.

 Pegasus Dashboard is currently installed on sugar.
 To view your Pegasus Dashboard, in a browser go to::